JeSappelleRoot/HowTo-OwnTrack/README.md

 > Congratulations, OwnTracks is almost configured

-# Setting up a reverse proxy with NGinx and Let's Encrypt
+# Setting up a reverse proxy with Nginx

 ## Requirements